Upper Quadrant Dysfunction with Focus on the Extremity

 The Upper Quadrant with Focus on the Extremity course covers the evaluation and treatment of shoulder, brachium, elbow, forearm, wrist and hand dysfunctions outpatient orthopedic physical therapists commonly encounter.
 The course will focus on enhancing clinical insight and honing critical observation, palpation, movement testing and treatment skills.
 Participants will learn to streamline the evaluation process and quickly devise effective interventions based on clinical presentations.

-After completing this course, clinicians will better understand the interplay between the fascial, lymphatic, nervous, musculoskeletal and neuromotor systems and be able to proficiently interface with upper quadrant patients regardless of diagnosis, body region or comorbidities.
+After completing this four day course, clinicians will better understand the interplay between the fascial, lymphatic, nervous, musculoskeletal and neuromotor systems and be able to proficiently interface with upper quadrant patients regardless of diagnosis, body region or comorbidities.

 This course yields 32 California and Nevada approved continuing education units.